stephenmg12/yapeal/lib/Yapeal/docs/WhyYaml.md

 Yaml was made to be human readable first and foremost.
 None of the other formats were.
 Documentation ia allowed and uses a pseudo-standard format (C comments) that most programmers already know and anyone can easily understand.
-There is a [Yaml spec] or standard also.
+There is a [Yaml spec][6] or standard also.
 It can handle complex structures as well since it is a super-set of Json.
 It also shares the same or has even higher compactness than Json in some cases.

 ### 'yaml' Minuses ###

-There is no Yaml schema standard for validating them though there are some [Yaml validators] out there that can be used.
+There is no Yaml schema standard for validating them though there are some [Yaml validators][7] out there that can be used.
 This is less of a issue in Yapeal due to some design decisions but could cause some problems if Yapeal is NOT designed in a way to some how help point towards why a setting is NOT correct to the person making manual changes or for possible formatting problems.